 Ivory, rifles and opium: NLB's rare collection reveals Singapore's 19th-century shopping list

-SINGAPORE: It’s hard to imagine Singapore as a scene straight out of an 18th-century pirate movie: A murky port where swashbuckling sailors traded in arms, drugs and animal parts.
+SINGAPORE: It’s hard to imagine Singapore as a scene straight out of an 19th-century pirate movie: A murky port where swashbuckling sailors traded in arms, drugs and animal parts.

 But 1834 editions of the Singapore Chronicle and Commercial Register – the country’s first newspaper established a decade earlier – show just that.